 If your family is judgmental of you based upon decisions you’ve made in the past, and they don’t know what factors went into those decisions, there could be a lot of miscommunication and pre-conceived notions causing the hatred and mutual contempt.

-Right now, you probably feel like talking with family members you hate is the last thing you want to do.
+Right now, you probably feel like talking with the family member you hate is the last thing you want to do.
 But if you approach conversations in a positive way, you might uncover the root of the problems you are facing.

 Before entering the conversation, expect disagreements to occur.
 But don’t let your emotions take hold of you.
 Keep a level head and discuss things in a calm way.

-Talking is a good first step to overcoming hatred.
+Talking is a good first step to overcoming hatred created years ago.

 2. Stand up for Yourself in a Smart Way

 We all want to have the feeling being respected.
-If family members have disrespected you, you might find yourself hating them for it.
+If your family have disrespected you, you might find yourself hating them for it.

 However, when two people approach a relationship demanding respect and are unwilling to respect the other person, conflict is inevitable.